Tips To Avoid Enforcement Hassles On Canadian Waters…

 Ontario PWC Boating Regs Require Two Licences

 A personal watercraft rider recently asked if I had my boating licence.
 That got me thinking about what exactly he meant.
 Because in Canada two “licences” are necessary for operating a boat.
 Transport Canada issues both of them and both are mandatory for jet skis.
 No wonder boaters are confused…

 So it’s important to start by clarifying that boating laws and regulations are under federal jurisdiction in both Canada and The United States.
 While they may be similar in both countries, residents of each nation need to know their own boating laws.
 This means that referring to “Ontario boating regs” is technically inaccurate.
 While boating regs may be primarily enforced by provincial and regional police services, the regs themselves are federal.

 Pleasure Craft Licence

 People sometimes refer to this one as a “boat licence”.
 But it’s officially known as a “Pleasure Craft Licence”.
 This no-cost, Canada-wide boat licence results in a set of unique authorized numbers on each side of your personal watercraft for its lifetime.
 Among other things, the numbers provide identification and assist in enforcement and emergencies.
 But this licensing is not registered proof of ownership.
-Think of it as the licence plate for your boat and don’t get caught without it.
+Think of it as the licence plate for your boat or jet ski and don’t get caught without it.